rahul4code/namasteReact/chapterNotes/chapter11.md

 ## createContext in React
 - createContext is a js function provided by React to create context.
-- It takes an object as an argument.
+- The createContext function takes an optional initial value as its parameter, which is the default value that will be used by all components that consume the context unless they are wrapped by a provider that sets a different value.

         import {createContext} from "react";